Undergraduate Options in Chemistry

 AP Credit in Chemistry

-Students who choose to take Chem 31X or Chem 31A/B will forfeit their AP credit in chemistry.
-Premedical students should be forewarned that not all medical schools accept AP credit; students may need to take either a general chemistry course or a more advanced chemistry course in order to qualify for some medical schools.
-It is therefore recommended that pre-med students with a 5 on the AP Chemistry Exam and who do not anticipate taking more advanced chemistry courses enroll in Chem 31X rather than enrolling directly in Chem 33.
+Premedical students should be forewarned that not all medical schools accept AP credit; students may need to take either a general chemistry course, 31A/B or 31M, or a more advanced chemistry course in order to qualify for some medical schools.
+It is therefore recommended that pre-med students with a 5 on the AP Chemistry Exam and who do not anticipate taking more advanced chemistry courses enroll in Chem 31M rather than enrolling directly in Chem 33.
 Students under other circumstances should consult with the Undergraduate Affairs advisor, Professor Chris Chidsey.

 |Chemistry Advanced Placement Scores||Chem 31A||Chem 31M||Chem 33||Chem 121 with Chem 100|